3Teleia/arccreate-scenecontrol-collection/background_sc/README.md

 In "Foreground" layers will be placed and be visible 'above' the track, **.png images with transparent areas that are moved to this group should also work properly and show what is "behind" those areas**.
 In "Background" layers will be placed 'below' the track.
 Every background is in "Background" by default.
 "UI" is a little weird but should be above "Foreground".

-You cannot change the base background's layering, but you can change the layering of the video background by using "video" as the filename.
+You cannot change the base background's layering, but you can change the layering of the video background by using "video" as the _filename_.